Caellian/blog/2024/rust_metaprogramming.md

 It's a good idea to start by defining a trait that can be used to specify some arbitrary type sequence.
 This will serve as an important stepping stone and make out later implementation simpler.
-It's equivalent to above type theory definition.
+It is equivalent to above definitions.

 Due to lack of variable argument (vararg) generics, there must exist an upper bound to supported sequence length ($n$ from last section), but thanks to macros